dart-lang/site-www/src/_guides/language/effective-dart/index.md

 We split the guidelines into a few separate pages for easy digestion:

-  * **[Style Guide][]** &ndash; This defines the rules for laying out and organizing code, or at least the parts that [dartfmt] doesn't handle for you.
+  * **[Style Guide][]** &ndash; This defines the rules for laying out and organizing code, or at least the parts that [dart format] doesn't handle for you.
 The style guide also specifies how identifiers are formatted:
     `camelCase`, `using_underscores`, etc.